Luiz Inacio Lula da Silva Fast Facts

 February 17, 2012 - It is announced that Lula da Silva's cancer is in complete remission.

-March 16, 2016 - Lula da Silva accepts an offer to become chief of staff for his successor and prot-g-, Dilma Rousseff.
+March 16, 2016 - Lula da Silva accepts an offer to become chief of staff for his successor and protégé, Dilma Rousseff.
 The appointment gives Lula da Silva some legal immunity in a corruption investigation and fuels political tensions in the divided country.
 Lula da Silva is sworn in as chief of staff on March 17.

-March 18, 2016 - A judge from Brazil's Supreme Federal Court files an injunction blocking Lula da Silva from becoming chief of staff to President Dilma Rousseff.
+March 18, 2016 - A judge from Brazil's Supreme Federal Court files an injunction blocking Lula da Silva from becoming chief of staff to Rousseff.

-September 14, 2016 - According to state-run news agency Agencia Brasil, Brazilian prosecutors file corruption charges against Lula da Silva and his wife, Marisa Leticia Lula da Silva.
+September 14, 2016 - According to state-run news agency Agencia Brasil, Brazilian prosecutors file corruption charges against Lula da Silva and his wife Marisa Leticia Lula da Silva.
 The charges stem from the Operation Car Wash money laundering investigation.
 Lula da Silva sends out a series of tweets after the charges are announced, calling them "fiction."
 In a statement, Lula da Silva's lawyers say the case is politically motivated and accuse the prosecution of making hasty conclusions.

 September 20, 2016 - A Brazilian judge rules that there is enough evidence for Lula da Silva, his wife and six others to stand trial on corruption charges.

-July 12, 2017 - Lula da Silva is found guilty of the charges of corruption and money laundering stemming from bribes and benefits he received from a state-run oil company Petrobras.
-Brazilian Federal Judge Sergio Moro sentences da Silva to nine-and-a-half years in jail.
-He remains free during his appeal, and faces corruption, obstruction of justice and money laundering charges in four other court cases.
+July 12, 2017 - Lula da Silva is found guilty of the charges of corruption and money laundering stemming from bribes and benefits he received from state-run oil company Petrobras.
+Brazilian Federal Judge Sergio Moro sentences Lula da Silva to nine and a half years in jail.
+He remains free during his appeal.

 September 5, 2017 - Corruption charges are filed against Lula da Silva, his successor Rousseff, and six Workers' Party members.
 They are accused of running a criminal organization, to divert funds from state-owned oil firm Petrobras.
 The charges are related to Operation Car Wash.
 Lula da Silva, Rousseff, and the Workers' Party deny the allegations.